-We created Planting a Promise to give teachers and their students a gardening experience for the fall and to offer them a hands-on way of exploring the life cycle of a plant and what it needs to grow.
+We created Planting a Promise to give teachers and their students a gardening experience and to offer them a hands-on way of exploring the life cycle of a plant and what it needs to grow.
 Planting a Promise lets teachers take the classroom outdoors, so students can connect positively with nature and learn science through observation.
 When those cheerful, yellow daffodil blooms greet students in the spring, it gives them a sense of pride in contributing to their school and community.

 How Does Planting a Promise Work?

-In mid-September, teachers enrolled in Planting a Promise can pick up large daffodil bulbs, provided by BC Agriculture in the Classroom Foundation (BCAITC), from their local garden centres for use with the activities found in the Planting a Promise Guide.
+In mid-September, teachers enrolled in Planting a Promise can pick up large daffodil bulbs, provided by BC Agriculture in the Classroom Foundation (BCAITC), from their local garden centres for use with the activities found in the Planting a Promise Handbook.
 We provide 35 bulbs per classroom.